dogmax/ShardCap/readme.md

 Unzip, move the "ShardCap" folder into the addons folder.

 # How do I change the shard cap?
-Change the Soul Shard cap in the first line in "ShardCap.lua".
+Change the first line in "ShardCap.lua".
 Relaunch game or type: /console reloadui

-### Detailed Description:
+### What??
+I don't understand:
 No need to exit the game.
 After changes, type: /console reloadui

-Open the "ShardCap.lua" in Notepad and change:
+Open the "ShardCap.lua" in e.g. Notepad and change:

     shardcap=5;